unparalleled-js/docs-1/developing-connectors/http-v2.md

 *HTTP connector authentication type: Basic*

 ### Example - connecting to Jira via basic authentication and testing the connection via a GET action
 Let’s try to connect to Jira using basic authentication - Jira's documentation for basic authentication can be found [here](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-basic-authentication/?_ga=1.137752242.320850437.1478498822).
-In the case of JIRA, we need to provide several things: subdomain (which tells us what JIRA company instance to connect to, essentially - your company’s Jira database), username, password.
+In the case of JIRA, we need to provide several things: subdomain (which tells us what JIRA company instance to connect to, essentially - your company’s Jira database), username and password.

 For this example, I’ve created a company instance in Jira with a company name Workato321, and Jira has automatically assigned my subdomain to be workato321.atlassian.net